-For the procedure refer to the section "Backup" at page 41.
+For the procedure see Backup.

-6.9 Backup / Restore procedure
+Backup / Restore procedure

-At the end of the "Start-up procedure" it is opportune to make a backup, creating a copy of the data memorised on the REC, in the display panel RDI 21.
+At the end of the Start-up procedure it is wise to carry out a backup, creating a copy of the data memorised on the REC, in the RDI 21 display panel.

-This will allow the data be used to programme a new REC or to return to the memorised settings of the same REC.
+This will allow the data to be used for programming a new REC or to return to the memorised settings of the same REC.

-We suggest carrying out this operation at the end of each intervention that modifies what has been set on the cam.
+We suggest that this operation be carried out at the end of any intervention that involves modifications to what has been set on the cam.

-This will allow a restore to be easily carried out on a new cam supplied as a replacement part, without having to reprogramme the system.
+This will allow you to carry out a restore in a simple manner on a new cam supplied as a replacement part, without having to reprogramme the system.